Prag8855/aab/frontend/content/guides/abmeldung-deregister-in-berlin.md

 ### Pay someone to do it

-You can pay someone to deregister you address for you.
-They deregister your address and send you the [deregistration certificate](/glossary/Abmeldebescheinigung) by email.
-It's expensive, but it guarantees that you will get an *[[Abmeldebescheinigung]]*, and it lets you focus on other problems.

-These companies can help you:
+These companies can deregister your address:

 - [Deregistration.de](/out/deregistrationde-abmeldung)
 - [EasyAssist](/out/easyassist-abmeldung)

+They will deregister your address, and send you a [deregistration certificate](/glossary/Abmeldebescheinigung) by email.
+It's expensive, but it's faster and 100% online.

 They can also cancel your [TV tax](/glossary/Rundfunkbeitrag), your [health insurance](/glossary/Krankenversicherung), and your other contracts.